University of California, Irvine: Clubs and organizations

 There are around 600 student clubs and organizations on campus.
 Campus activities throughout the year include cultural nights, arts performances, and live music at Anteater Plaza.
 Special events such as Aldrich Park After Dark, Summerlands, Soulstice, and Earth Day are held yearly.
 ASUCI, the university's undergraduate student government, traditionally organizes a world record attempt by the university at the beginning of each academic year.
 UCI has won Guinness World Records for the largest game of capture the flag six times, with the most recent one in September 2015.
 In addition, the university has broken the record for the largest game of dodgeball three years straight.
 They have also won records for largest water pistol fight and largest pillow fight.

-Residential accommodations
+On campus housing

-UC Irvine has a number of residential options for students interested in living on campus, and guarantees two years of housing to undergraduates who are single and under the age of 25.
-Part of UCI's 2007 long-range development plan involves expanding on-campus housing to accommodate 60% of all UCI students, and to support a growing graduate population.
-In the wake of the pandemic, the university has considered additional construction as student demand in the surrounding region soars, placing a strain on the housing available.
-As of 2024, UCI houses approximately 17,878 students or about 50% of the campus enrollment, with plans to add another 1,000 beds by 2030.
+As of 2024, UCI houses approximately 17,878 students or about 50% of the campus enrollment.

 Residence Halls at the Middle Earth undergraduate housing complex (for freshmen) are named after places and characters from J. R. R. Tolkien's The Lord of the Rings book series.

 Brandywine Dining Hall, situated beneath the Middle Earth Towers.